vetienne74/DjanGo/README.md

 ## Description

 DjanGo is a versatile C++ tool for modelling wave propagation with finite-difference & finite-element numerical methods.
-Initially developped for geophysical applications (seismic wave propagation), it includes now capabilities towards sound and music modelling.
-However, it should be possible to adapt DjanGo to model any kind of waves (mechanical, electromagnetic and so on).
+Initially developped for seismic wave propagation, it includes also capabilities for sound and music modelling.
+Moreover, it should be possible to adapt DjanGo to model any kind of waves (mechanical, electromagnetic and so on).
 Anyone who is interested in using DjanGo or contributing to its development is invited to contact me.

 Features of DjanGo
 - Wave propagation formulation